ACM40960/project-hedayush97/README.md

 ## Credits

-This project is in collaboration with [Ayush Heda](https://github.com/ACM40960/project-hedayush97).
+This project is in collaboration with [Yashita Jain](https://github.com/ACM40960/project-Yashita101).

 ## References